Healthcare Teleassistance with Augmented Reality

 In this way, the user of the augmented reality system will be able to see, perfectly aligned with their perception of the real world, virtual computer-generated images that will help them to carry out medical assistance tasks.
 These indications can be 3D objects, videos or texts.

-As the end user, the staff of the General Hospital Nuestra Señora del Prado in Talavera de la Reina, will be able to evaluate the advantages of the system in real environments.
+As the end user, the staff of the Hospital General Universitario de Talavera de la Reina, will be able to evaluate the advantages of the system in real environments.
 In particular, it is proposed to improve the efficiency offered by mobile emergency units in terms of reducing specialised patient care, when necessary, as the system would offer a new real-time interaction mechanism that would eliminate spatial barriers when attending to emergency situations.

 This use case of healthcare teleassistance with Augmented Reality consists of the following steps: